kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - Nobody was ever thinking of you, anyhow.
 Go be whoever you want to be then.
 Do whatever you want to do.
 Pursue whatever fascinates you and brings you to life.
 - Do what you love to do, and do it with both seriousness and lightness.
 - What is sacred is the time that you spend working on the project, and what that time does to expand your imagination, and what that expanded imagination does to transform your life.
+- A master in the art of living draws no sharp distinction between his work and his play; his labor and his leisure; his mind and his body; his education and his recreation.
+He hardly knows which is which.
+He simply pursues his vision of excellence through whatever he is doing, and leaves others to determine whether he is working or playing.
+To himself, he always appears to be doing both.
+- Working satisfied the urge to do something both useful and pleasurable, to make beautiful functional climbing tools that employees needed to pursue their own climbing.